Creating a Positive Remote Workspace: Tips from the TorchLight Team

 Now that our areas of work and homes are one and the same, I think it is still important to take time in the day to step away from your computer and give yourself a mental and emotional break.
 For me, this means taking time to either getting outside for a walk with my dog Bailey (while practicing safe social distancing, of course) or taking a Pure Barre class online.
 Taking this moment out of the day allows me to reset for the afternoon and keep the productivity flowing.

 I’ve thought about this a few times and was a little stumped because the way I work remotely now is different from when I was the only person in the house.
-Now, I split time between a quiet office and the kitchen.
+Now, I split time between a quiet office and the kitchen for my remote workspace.
 If I need quiet time to do calls, I come back to the office.
 If I want to be accessible to the kids for schoolwork and meals, I move to the kitchen to do work that doesn’t require quiet.

 I moved out of our shared office and created my own “Zen Zone” in a different part of the house.

-For me, the formula is no stuffy desk and instead I work on a comfy chair with pillows and a knitted throw made by a friend.
+For me, the formula for a remote workspace is no stuffy desk, instead, I work on a comfy chair with pillows and a knitted throw made by a friend.
 Lots of inspirational artwork, including family photos and drawings done by my daughter.
 And for productivity, I’m all about technology, tech, and some more tech (i.e. OneNote for color-coded organized notes on my computer, my Air Pods for quick connectivity, and all the other gadgets that keep me on-task).

 My home office is a place I enjoy spending the day.
 It is full of light with two walls of windows that lift my spirits, even on gloomy days.
 I keep relaxing music playing in the background.
 It that helps me to stay focused on the task at hand.